gbv/coli-conc.gbv.de/README.md

 - Some pages import content from the `_includes` folder (see [below](#shared-markdown-content)).
 In that case, you need to find the respective file for that.
 Here is a list of files where this is currently the case:

    - The intro text below the Cocoda screenshot on the start page ([English](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/_includes/index-intro.md) / [German](https://github.com/gbv/coli-conc.gbv.de/blob/main/de/_includes/index-intro.md))
+   - The start page content ([English/German](https://github.com/gbv/coli-conc.gbv.de/blob/main/_includes/home-content.md)); `en/index.md` defines the page entry point and metadata, and the German start page is generated from it during the full build.
    - The footer text ([English](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/_includes/footer.md) / [German](https://github.com/gbv/coli-conc.gbv.de/blob/main/de/_includes/footer.md))
    - The partners page ([English/German](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/_includes/partners.md) - Warning: Heavy custom code here.
 The list of partner institutions and projects is actually defined in a [data file](https://github.com/gbv/coli-conc.gbv.de/blob/main/_data/partners.json))
    - The contact page ([English/German](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/_includes/contact.md) - Warning: Also heavy custom code here, but the content is defined inline.)

 - If a page is not translated, the Source link will refer to the English version of that page.
 See [Localization](#localization) for more info.
-- Some pages have heavy custom code, especially the index page ([`/en/index.md`](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/index.md)) and the KOS registry ([`/en/terminologies.md`](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/terminologies.md)).
+- Some pages have heavy custom code, especially the start page content ([`/_includes/home-content.md`](https://github.com/gbv/coli-conc.gbv.de/blob/main/_includes/home-content.md)) and the KOS registry ([`/en/terminologies.md`](https://github.com/gbv/coli-conc.gbv.de/blob/main/en/terminologies.md)).
 Please be careful when editing those pages.

 Here's an explanation of some of the folders/files in this project:
 - `_data` - contains data which will be available to use via Nunjucks in all pages